Two sons follow fathers' footsteps to conquer Everest

 The Southeast Route was pioneered in 1953 by Sir Edmund Hillary of New Zealand and Sherpa Tenzing Norgay, the first two men to climb the peak.

-Jeevan Ghimire, a senior official of the Sherpa Shangrila Treks and Expedition agency, providing logistics to the team, said Leif was presently acclimatizing and preparing for his final assault on the peak.
+Jeevan Ghimire, a senior official of the Sherpa Shangrila Treks and Expedition agency, providing logistics to the team, said Leif was presently acclimatising and preparing for his final assault on the peak.

 "Leif is at the base camp now and is expected to make the summit bid in May," Ghimire told Reuters on Tuesday.